Ride: Silver Hills - northwest of Lumby

 An Encounter With Cows, Silver Hills - YouTube

-The route is a combination of gravel road and forest service roads of varying condition.
+The route is a combination of gravel backroads and forest service roads of varying condition.
 Great views of the mountains and valleys.
-Lakes.
+A couple of lakes along the route.
 About 52 km.

 Region: North Okanagan